Skip to main content

 • Under the 2023 Reproductive Health Act, Michigan providers no longer will be required to collect detailed abortion data from their patients

-Michigan abortion providers performed more than 31,000 abortions last year — the highest number in three decades and the seventh consecutive increase.
+Michigan abortion providers performed more than 31,000 abortions in 2023 — the highest number in three decades and the seventh consecutive year of increases.

 More Michigan patients are seeking abortions, helping to drive the numbers.
 But the 3.7% increase is a reflection, too, of the continued demand from out-of-state patients traveling to Michigan for abortion, according to state data released late last week.